2022 Nagaland Olympic & Paralympic Games

-The 2nd Nagaland Olympic & Paralympic Games was a multi-sport event held from 22 to 27 August 2022 in Kohima.
+The 2nd Nagaland Olympic & Paralympic Games was a multi-sport event held from 22 to 27 August 2022 in Kohima, the capital of Nagaland.
 The participating delegations included 16 delegations from all districts under Nagaland.
 A total of 3,500 athletes from the 16 Districts of Nagaland competed in 11 sports and disciplines.

 The Games were co-hosted by Dimapur and Longleng.
 Kohima led the final medal tally, followed by Phek in second place, and Dimapur in third place.

 Sports

 There were a total of 11 sports at the 2nd Nagaland Olympic & Paralympic Games.